 The Bible records only eight times when God reiterates someone’s name.
-Four were spoken in the Old Testament era: to Abraham, to Jacob, to Moses, and to Hannah.
+Four were spoken in the Old Testament era: to Abraham, to Jacob, to Moses, and to Samuel.
 A thousand years later, Jesus–God with skin on–repeated Martha’s name and, at the Last Supper, Simon Peter’s.
 The seventh double knock was spoken by God the Son from the cross.
 The eighth and final one was heard after Jesus’ resurrection.

 What he lacked in height Saul made up for with ego.
 A thoroughbred with the pedigree to prove it, he didn’t prance in anyone’s shadow.